asteitz/BonusProject/README.md

 ## Notes
 UI Challenges:
-- Had the wrong auto set for the view of the notes (needed to be wrap contents instead of match parent)
+- Had the wrong auto set for the view of the remidners (needed to be wrap contents instead of match parent)
-    - due to this we were not able to see the notes as they popped up
+    - due to this we were not able to see the reminders they popped up
 - Integrating a recycler View into the UI for the main notes page
 - Adding in a constraint layout to keep the buttons in place when the user is typing
 - Adding function calls inside the xml files